Our Purpose

 Explore our community and services.

-Acorn Christian Healing is dedicated to providing comprehensive resources and training focused on Christian healing, nurturing faith, and supporting individuals on their spiritual journeys.
+Acorn Christian Healing was dedicated to providing comprehensive resources and training focused on Christian healing, nurturing faith, and supporting individuals on their spiritual journeys.

 Our Charity

-Acorn Christian Healing Foundation is engaged in sharing the healing presence of Christ.
+Acorn Christian Healing Foundation was engaged in sharing the healing presence of Christ.

-Acorn retains the vision of its founder, Bishop Morris Maddocks, in working and praying for health and wholeness in the Church, and in God’s world, through
+Acorn retained the vision of its founder, Bishop Morris Maddocks, in working and praying for health and wholeness in the Church, and in God’s world, through

 -